JieyuWu/ToyotaMod/Volkswagen.md

 **This brand is community supported.
 Enable it with the toggle in Settings->Developer->Enable Community Features.**

 # Overview
 Comma AI currently has no official support for Volkswagen brands, but a community port is available, with plans to upstream for official support in the near future.
 The community port is designed to support any Volkswagen MQB vehicle with ACC radar.
 Check the Vehicle Support section for details and caveats.
+For more detailed information ask at #volkswagen on comma.ai Discord.

 # Supported Vehicles